 About Vehicle Dynamics Library

 Modelon’s Vehicle Dynamics Library is the industry standard for modeling, simulation, and analysis of road vehicles using Modelica.
-It features unrivalled deployment capabilities, multi-domain integration, and realtime support of high-fidelity models.
-It is available on an increasing number of simulation platforms including offerings from Dassault Systèmes, ANSYS, and others.
+It features unrivaled deployment capabilities, multi-domain integration, and realtime support of high-fidelity models.
+It is available with a Modelon Impact Pro license.
 Learn more here.